-Our research seeks to accelerate society's transition to an animal-free food system.
+Our research seeks to accelerate society's transition away from factory farming.

 Society is evolving away from farming animals.
 Accelerating this transition is vital to address the harms of modern industrial animal agriculture, alleviating harsh conditions for animals while ensuring global food security on a rapidly warming planet.